cr00ster/cr00ster/README.md

 ### About me
 - I'm an Information Security Executive (don't hold it against me), a garage gym work out junky and an energy drink fiend.
 - I’m currently doing "All The Things"
+- I’m currently learning Yara L
+- I’m looking to collaborate on behavioral indicators of compromise and threat intelligence
+- Ask me about mentoring and professional development
 <br>
 - I have an extensive background with the following:
 - Cloud: AWS, GCP and Azure security architecture